camilaprav/makelovenotwar/README.md

 ## Why?

 When using multiple CSS frameworks on the same page, class name collisions (like `container`, `text-center`, etc.) are common.
-Tailwind offers a `prefix` option, but that requires rewriting every class and doesn’t help with framework interoperability.
+Tailwind offers a `prefix` option, but that requires rewriting every class, so it's too verbose.
+Other frameworks don't even offer such option.

 **This tool solves that by:**

-* Transforming selectors like `.text-red-500` into `.tw.text-red-500`, so Tailwind utilities only activate when `class="tw text-red-500"` is present.
+* Transforming selectors like `.text-red-500` into `.tw.text-red-500`, so Tailwind utilities only activate when `class="tw"` is present.
 * Allowing Bootstrap and Bulma to be processed similarly (e.g., with `.bs`, `.bu`), enabling all three to coexist cleanly.
 * Eliminating the need descendant wrappers (can still cause conflicts) or class name prefixing (too verbose).